 - Whining, clunking and humming

 - Lack of response

-An automatic transmission changes the gears for you, freeing you from changing gears manually, and taking the clutch out of the equation.
-Automatic transmissions include hydraulic and CVT continuously variable transmission) systems.
-We work on automatic transmission repair every day.
+An automatic transmission changes the gears for you, freeing you from changing gears manually, as well as taking the clutch out of the equation.
+Automatic transmissions also include hydraulic and CVT continuously variable transmission) systems.
+We also work on automatic transmission repair every day.

-A manual transmission involves physically changing the gears with a gear shift, utilizing the clutch system.
+A manual transmission involves physically changing the gears with a gear shift, as well as, utilizing the clutch system.
 A manual transmission vehicle is also known as a stick shift or standard transmission.
-We have the experience you need to handle any repair to your manual transmission vehicle.
-Sports cars, SUVs, heavy trucks, you name it.
+Also, we have the experience you need to handle any repair to your manual transmission vehicle.
+Sports cars, as well as, SUVs and heavy trucks, you name it.

 Our technicians have a combined 50 years of experience with transmissions of all kinds, and we work on both foreign and domestic vehicles including: